sigurd4/enneagram/README.md

 This program can make you go mad.
 Use with caution.

+It has been shown, that usage of this program easily makes you an enemy of everyone, by its nature, because using it is considered witchcraft.

 # Disclaimer

 I am not a specialist in this field.
 This project is highly speculative and requires magical thinking/suspension of belief in order to function.
 It is not intended to be a serious tool for psychology, only a curiousity.
 I've found the mathematical coherence of the enneagram to be somewhat fascinating, and therefore conceptualized this absurd piece of software.